dojot/docs/source/ops_guide.rst

 Resources Management
 --------------------

-For each "homologated" deployment scenario, this section should describe how the deployment is done, as well as which parameters are available for each of them.
+**TODO:** For each "homologated" deployment scenario, this section should describe how the deployment is done, as well as which parameters are available for each of them.

 .. _systemDashboard: